 Treatment for stage 4 bladder cancer

 The patients undergo clinical trial drugs and chemotherapy, followed by surgery.
 This will at least relieve the symptoms and make life less complicated.

 A new pathway for urine excretion, removing the surrounding lymph nodes, and radical cystectomy can also be done.
 But immunotherapy, radiation therapy, and chemotherapy are prescribed to eradicate the remaining cancer cells.

 The accurate reason for bladder cancer is yet to be discovered.
 However, it is preventable and curable in most cases.
-Avoiding carcinogenic chemicals, smoking, and drinking plenty of water can avoid bladder cancer.
+Avoiding carcinogenic chemicals, smoking, and drinking plenty of water can prevent bladder cancer.
 You will get some of the best facilities for Bladder Cancer Treatment in Dubai.
 Opting for a treatment plan as soon as possible eliminates the risk of any major surgery or extensive rows of chemotherapy sessions.
 As soon as you see any symptoms, it is always better to seek medical guidance.

 Smoking can be one of the biggest causatives of bladder cancer in men.
-Some of the other factors that put you in a high-risk zone are-
+Some of the other factors that put you in a high-risk zone are: